Amended Return - Form 1040X in content page of articles

 You might owe additional taxes as a result of the correction.

 If you're due a refund, the IRS will send it to you after it accepts your amended return.
 If you owe tax, send the amount owed to the IRS along with Form 1040X.
-If interest or a penalty is due, the IRS will bill you.
+If you owe interest or a penalty, the IRS will bill you.

 When you amend a return for a specific reason, it's a good idea to review your entire original return.
 Look for deductions, credits, and exemptions that you might have missed the first time around.